 Anger is a signal that something needs to change

 We all get angry.
 It’s a normal, healthy response to any physical or psychological threat.
 Yet frequently feeling angry and frustrated is a sign that something in your life is out of balance.
 Anger management counselling can help you take control of your anger, and live a fulfilling, balanced life.
 Recent studies have shown that 76% of clients report a medium to long-term improvement after a brief course of anger management counselling.
 Instead of reacting aggressively to situations, you will learn how to safely release your anger.
-Rather than hurting or alienating your partner, family or friends, you will master ways to process anger safely, and express yourself more effectively.
+Rather than hurting or alienating your partner, family or friends, you will develop ways to process anger safely, and express yourself more effectively.

 Anger management isn’t about denying or repressing your anger.
 Expressing anger appropriately can be useful: it can keep us safe, address injustice, improve our relationships and motivate healthy change.
 Unchecked expressions of anger – from heated arguments to full-blown rage – clouds our judgment and ability to think clearly.
 Anger management counselling works because it taps into the core issues that underpin inappropriate anger, helping you to identify why you’re feeling angry.